zhshao17/HUST_AIA_Course/README.md

 # HUST_AIA_Course

 Hello!
-Here, I share some courses offered in the major named **Artificial Intelligence** at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST).
+Here, I share courses in my major named **Artificial Intelligence** at the School of Artificial Intelligence and Automation (AIA), Huazhong University of Science and Technology (HUST).

 Hope this repository proves helpful, particularly for students in AIA.